aragon/governance/AGP-5_Migration_from_Slack/Slack.md

 - Centralized platform, single-point of failure, if Slack has issues with servers or connectivity, everything goes offline
 - No possible way to create a wider umbrella community, ie. Ethereum Community under which Projects can live
 - Horrible Admin tools that require usage of web version
-- [Usernames are now deprecated](https://api.slack.com/changelog/2017-09-the-one-about-usernames) and not seen in the client - only Display Names or Full Names, neither of which are required to be unique (allowing for very easy impersonation of tem members or other users)
+- [Usernames are now deprecated](https://api.slack.com/changelog/2017-09-the-one-about-usernames) and not seen in the client - only Display Names or Full Names, neither of which are required to be unique (allowing for very easy impersonation of team members or other users)